miaomiao440/Mol-Assy/README.md

-# Mol-Assy: A Deep Learning Framework for Conditional-Imbalance-Aware Molecular Pair Prediction
+# Data-Driven Discovery of Nanostructured Binary Small-Molecule Co-Assemblies via Condition-Imbalance-Aware Deep Learning

 Mol-Assy is a deep learning framework designed for molecular pair prediction under **conditional imbalance**, enabling robust modeling in scenarios where standardized benchmarks are lacking, data acquisition is difficult, samples are extremely sparse, and reporting bias is significant.
 Binary small-molecule co-assembly prediction is presented as a representative application.